 Furthermore, such procedures can be painful and will be seen as invasive by many individuals that are currently suffering from this condition.
 Alternatively some people may simply prefer to first investigate a natural treatment option when dealing with their health.

-Simply stick the OSMO Patch over the affected area prior to going to sleep where they can then go to work removing fluid and stimulating blood flow continually throughout the night while you sleep.
-Then when you wake up in the morning the used patch is removed and simply discarded.
+Simply place the OSMO Patch over the affected area at night just prior to going to bed and they go to work while you sleep removing fluid and stimulating blood flow continually throughout the night.
+In the morning the used patch is then simply removed and discarded.

-The OSMO Patch together with proper rest now provides an alternative natural way to support the relief of inflammation and pain associated with a baker’s cyst.
+The OSMO Patch used in combination with proper rest now provides a natural alternative way to support the relief of inflammation and pain which is associated with a baker’s cyst.
 What’s more the OSMO Patches are:

 - Drugs & Steroid Free